pivotal/docs-platform-automation/docs/how-to-guides/adding-a-product.md

 ```

 We are then going to store off the Networking POE certs
-as a `certificate` type in Credhub.
+as a `certificate` type in CredHub.
 But first, we're going to save off the certificate and private key
 as plain text files to simplify this process.
 We named these files `poe-cert.txt` and `poe-private-key.txt`.